Charlie-Ward/BanGUIPlugin/README.md

 ### [Documentation](https://charlieward0101.gitbook.io/bangui/) ###

 BanGUI is a plugin for a spigot minecraft server running spigot 1.17.
 It allows you to moderate your minecraft server with ease with features such as BanGUI, Player Reporting, Lockdown, Staff Chat & Freeze Player.
-For more info on individual features please look at the documentation
+For more info on individual features please look at the documentation.

+Lots of features are still yet to come and any feature suggestions are more than welcome.

 ## Other Links